vunhatminh/FL_Attacks/README.md

 ***

-We include two notebooks to reproduce the results of FC-based adversary in API (**Fig 8**):
+We include two notebooks to reproduce the results of FC-based adversary in API:

 - `api-fc-ldp-imdb.ipynb`: This notebook contains the experiments of the FC-based adversary on IMDB dataset protected by LDP mechanism.
-To change the LDP mechanisms (BitRand and OME), just uncomment the correspondings mechanisms in the `task_tpr` and `task_tnr` functions.
+To change the LDP mechanisms (BitRand and OME), just uncomment the corresponding mechanisms in the `task_tpr` and `task_tnr` functions.
 - `api-fc-ldp-twitter.ipynb`: This notebook contains the experiments of the FC-based adversary on Twitter dataset protected by LDP mechanism.
-To change the LDP mechanisms (BitRand and OME), just uncomment the correspondings mechanisms in the `task_tpr` and
+To change the LDP mechanisms (BitRand and OME), just uncomment the corresponding mechanisms in the `task_tpr` and

 ***

-The results for Attention-based adversary (**Fig 8**) can be obtained with the following commands:
+The experiments for Attention-based adversary can be obtained with the following commands:

  1. For Twitter dataset:   `python api-att-ldp-twitter.py -e [privacy budget] -p [no.processes] -m [LDP-mech] --beta [beta] --times [no.games] --runs [no.runs] --D [batchsize] -o [result directory]`